-It can be concluded that the differencing order d is the necessary steps of differencing to transform a nonstationary time series into a stationary time series.
-To determine the appropriate order of differencing, we typically assess the stationarity of the time series at different levels of differencing.
-If the initial time series is highly nonstationary, we start with a first-order differencing (d = 1) and check if the resulting differenced series exhibits stationarity.
+The differencing order d is thus the number of differencing steps required to transform a nonstationary time series into a stationary time series.
+To determine the appropriate differencing order, we typically assess the stationarity of the time series at different levels of differencing.
+If the initial time series is highly nonstationary, we start with a first-order differencing (d = 1) and check if the resulting time series is stationary.

-In the following, the main stages of an ARIMA modeling will be discussed according to (Peixeiro, 2022).
+Below, we discuss the following main stages of ARIMA modeling according to Peixeiro (2022):

-Identification test to determine if the time series is stationary or not
+identification test to determine whether the time series is stationary

-Choosing appropriate model’s parameters i.e. p, d and q
+choosing appropriate model parameters (i.e., p, d, and q)

-Fitting the best model to the observations
+fitting the best model to the observations

-Estimating the coefficients φ and ϴ
+estimating the coefficients φ and ϴ

-Validating the model
+validating the model

-Checking if the residuals (Forecasting errors) have a random pattern if they show any correlation, the model has to be changed (Ramos & Oliveira, 2016).
+The residuals (i.e., forecasting errors) should form a random pattern; if they are correlated, the model must be changed (Ramos & Oliveira, 2016).
 Forecasting thorough the model.
-Moreover, we can use some accuracy metrics like RMSE.
-In order to make the concepts ready to be practical we avoid complicated statistical formulas and, the above stages will be explained by python codes.
+Moreover, we can use accuracy metrics such as the RMSE.
+To make the concepts easy to use, we avoid complicated statistical formulas and explain the stages above in Python codes.

-In the beginning, we need to determine if a time series is stationary or if not, how many differencing steps we need to apply to obtain stationarity.
-By looking at the time series plot we might see easily if there is any strong upward or downward trend.
-However, if the time series is difficult to judge by just looking at the plot, we need more sophisticated tools.
+To start, we must determine whether a time series is stationary.
+If not, we must determine the differencing order to apply to obtain stationarity.
+The time series plot might show if there is a strong upward or downward trend.
+However, if the time series trend is difficult to judge just by looking at the plot, more sophisticated tools are required.

-There are some statistical tests that can be utilized to examine the stationarity of time series.
-One of them is called ADF test (Augmented Dicky-Fuller) in which the null hypothesis is that the series is none stationary and if the p-value is not lower the significant value (0.05) it is failed to reject the null hypothesis and the time series is not stationary (Dickey, 2015).
+Some statistical tests can be used to examine the stationarity of time series.
+One of them is the augmented Dicky–Fuller (ADF) test in which the null hypothesis holds that the series is nonstationary and, if p is greater than or equal to the significant value (0.05), the null hypothesis is not rejected and the time series is not deemed stationary (Dickey, 2015).

-In the python programming language, we can use the adfuller(time-series) function from the statsmodels package to get the p-value.
+To get the p value, the Python programming language provides the adfuller(time-series) function from the statsmodels package.

-For example, lets determine the stationarity of the time series of figure 6.
+For example, let us determine the stationarity of the time series of Figure 6.